 Although the board charter or regulation within the jurisdiction of the country does not limit the number of outside board positions that one can hold, the following members held more than one position.
-The board governance committee does not feel that this will hamper
+The board governance committee does not feel that this will hamper their effectiveness and performance:

-- Mr. Franklin Hayford is an Executive Director of Databank Financial Services Ltd. He is in addition a Director of Databank Securities Limited and a Director at Ghana Reinsurance Co.
-Ltd, He is also a Director at Insurance Company of Africa [Liberia], Grace Strategic Ventures Ltd, International Bank (Liberia) Ltd, Rhun Palm Consult Ltd. - Mrs. Angela Andrews Njie is a Co-founder, Director and Company Secretary of West African Tours Ltd ,She also served as Executive Board Member of the Chamber of Commerce and Industry in The Gambia. - Mr. Saloum Malang is the current Managing Director of Social Security and Housing Finance Corporation and a Board member of Gambia Transport Service Company (GTSC), Gambia Food and Feed Industry (GFFI), West Africa Leisure Group (WALG). - Mr. Ansumana LN Touray is currently a Director on Board of Gambia Transport Services Company Limited and Bayba Financial Services - Mrs. Haddy Sallah is currently a board member of West African Leisure Group (WALG), Gambia Food and Feed Industries (GFFI) and the Current Interim Board Chair of Gam-Petroleum Storage Company LTD - Mrs. Njilan Senghore sits on the Boards of Royal Insurance Co.
-Ltd, GamSwitch Company Limited, Bayba Financial services - Mr. Omar Mboob sits on the Board of Bayba Financial Services and Enterprise Life Assurance Company (Gambia) - Qualifications, biographical information and ages of Directors can be found on the published annual report of the Group.
+- Mr. Franklin Hayford is a Director at Databank Securities Ltd , He is also a Director at Insurance Company of Africa [Liberia], Grace Strategic Ventures Ltd and Rhun Palm Consult Ltd. - Mrs. Angela Andrews Njie is a Co-founder, Director and Company Secretary of West African Tours Ltd ,She also served as Executive Board Member of the Chamber of Commerce and Industry in The Gambia. - Mr. Saloum Malang is the Managing Director of Social Security and Housing Finance Corporation and a Board member of Gambia Transport Service Company (GTSC), Gambia Food and Feed Industry (GFFI), West Africa Leisure Group (WALG). - Mr. Ansumana LN Touray is a Director on the Board of Bayba Financial Services and West African Leisure Group - Mrs. Haddy Sallah is a board member of West African Leisure Group (WALG), Gambia Food and Feed Industries (GFFI) and the Board Chair of Gam-Petroleum Storage Company LTD - Mr. Katakyie Ofori-Atta is a Director only on the Trust Bank Board - Mrs. Njilan Senghore sits on the Boards of Royal Insurance Co.
+Ltd, Bayba Financial services Ltd and International Bank of Liberia Ltd. - Mr. Omar Mboob sits on the Board of Bayba Financial Services and Enterprise Life Assurance Company (Gambia) - Mr. Jallow is the Chairman of the Financial Reporting Oversight Board (FROB) and a Director at PCAM Brokers Company Ltd.

+Qualifications, biographical information and ages of Directors can be found on pages 92 to 97